Biblink02/WebSDR-Transceiver/README.md

 ![gps-do](./images/s-l1600.jpg)

 This might be the most underappreciated piece of the puzzle, but it's absolutely critical for serious satellite reception.
 The GPS-DO is a precision frequency reference that uses GPS satellites to generate an ultra-stable 10 MHz signal.
-Let's understand why this matters so much.

 Radio receivers need to know exactly what frequency they're tuned to.
 If your receiver's internal clock drifts even slightly, signals will appear to move around in frequency, making them difficult or impossible to decode.
 The problem multiplies as frequencies get higher.
 The PlutoSDR's internal crystal oscillator might drift by 25 parts per million due to temperature changes.
 That doesn't sound like much, but when you multiply it by 10 GHz (the satellite frequency), that 25 PPM becomes a whopping 250 kHz error.
 An SSB voice signal is only 2.7 kHz wide—your entire signal would be completely off-frequency!

 The GPS-DO solves this by listening to multiple GPS satellites, which carry atomic-clock-referenced timing signals.
 It uses this timing to discipline (lock) its internal oscillator to within better than 0.01 PPM accuracy.
 That same 25 PPM error is now reduced to just 100 Hz at 10 GHz—small enough that software can easily correct for it, and stable enough that SSB signals stay put.

 The GPS-DO needs its own antenna with a clear view of the sky.
-Most units provide a 10 MHz output via a BNC or SMA connector, and after a warm-up period of 10-15 minutes, they settle into rock-solid frequency accuracy.
+After a warm-up period of 10-15 minutes, they settle into rock-solid frequency accuracy.
 The Bias-T box takes this 10 MHz signal, multiplies it to 25 MHz, filters it carefully through crystal filters to ensure purity, and sends it up to the LNB to lock its local oscillator.